Scale-free tree network with an ultra-large diameter: Construction

-First of all, it should be mentioned that an arbitrary tree $\mathcal{T}$ can be selected as input to the algorithm $\Phi$ proposed below.
-Nonetheless, as tried in the rich literature \cite{Zhang-2010,Vicsek-1983,Agliari-2008}, we only consider a specific case, i.e., a single edge serving as the seed of algorithm $\Phi$, when studying degree distribution.
-In other cases, we still consider an arbitrary tree as seed.
+First of all, it should be mentioned that an arbitrary tree $\mathcal{T}$ can be selected as input to the algorithm proposed below.
+Nonetheless, as tried in the rich literature \cite{Zhang-2010,Vicsek-1983,Agliari-2008}, we only consider a specific case, i.e., a single edge serving as the seed of Algorithm-I, when studying degree distribution.
+In other cases, we still consider general setting, namely, an arbitrary tree as seed.

 At $t=0$, the seminal model is an arbitrary tree $\mathcal{T}$, referred to as $\mathcal{T}_{0}$.
 For our purpose, we denote by $|\mathcal{T}_{0}|$ vertex number.